brootaylor/brootaylor-v3/src/_content/projects/currys.md

 ---
 title: Currys
 # Populates the `meta description` for a page as well as the project landing page project-specific summary
-summary: Collaborated with Hugo & Cat on a successful web project for ECARX, a leading automotive technology company.
+summary: Migration of the Carphone Warehouse website content to a more advanced in-house content management platform.
 # Populates the opening / `lead` text on a page
 lead:
-  - Collaborated with Hugo & Cat on a successful web project for ECARX, a leading automotive technology company.
+  - Migration of the Carphone Warehouse website content to a more advanced in-house content management platform.

 project:
-  year: 2023
+  year: 2022
-  role: Senior Frontend Web Developer
+  role: Frontend Web Developer
-  technologies: HTML5, CSS, SCSS, JavaScript, GSAP, Handlebars, Storybook, Webpack, Gulp, Cypress, Umbraco, .NET Razor Views, Azure DevOps, Figma
+  technologies: HTML5, CSS, SCSS, JavaScript, jQuery, PHP, Twig, Docker, GitLab, Photoshop, JIRA, Confluence.
   order: 4

 # Image component rules / properties for projects list page